June Hunt

-June Hunt (born Ruth June Hunt, December 31, 1944) is the founder and CSO (Chief Servant Officer) of Hope for the Heart, a US-based nonprofit Christian ministry which she founded in 1986.
+June Hunt (born Ruth June Hunt, December 31, 1944) is the founder and chief servant officer (CSO) of Hope for the Heart, a US-based nonprofit Christian ministry which she founded in 1986.
+She is also an heiress of the wealthy Hunt family.

 Hunt is the author of the Biblical Counseling Library, a 100-volume collection of Biblical counseling manuals.
-They serve as the foundation for HftH's international broadcasts, training, publishing, teaching and biblical counseling ministry.
+They are the foundation for HftH's international broadcasts, training, publishing, teaching and biblical counseling ministry.
 Hunt has two radio broadcasts - Hope in the Night, a live 2-hour call-in counseling program, and Hope for the Heart, a half-hour teaching program.

 Early years

-Hunt was born as daughter of oil tycoon H. L. Hunt and Ruth Ray.
-She was one of 14 children.
+Hunt was one of 14 children of oil tycoon H. L. Hunt and Ruth Ray.
 She has spoken of her complicated family life and her mother’s example of being a devout Christian.

 She attended the Hockaday School in Dallas and became a committed Christian at age 15.
 She then graduated from Southern Methodist University in 1966 with a Bachelor of Music degree, and later earned a Master of Arts degree in Counseling from Criswell College.

 At this time she was singing full-time.
 She toured overseas with the USO and was a guest soloist with the Billy Graham Crusades.